danryd/MicroServer/README.md

 If you want to avoid hosting your webapp in IIS or have another long running service of some kind you have to write a bunch of plumbing to get it to run as a windows service (or use something like topshelf).

-What you do lose anyway is the dynamic reload which is annoying when you're doing automatic deployments This little nanoserver allows you to host an executable, without external dependencies.
+What you do lose anyway is the dynamic reload which is annoying when you're doing automatic deployments This little nanoserver allows you to host executables, without external dependencies.

 ## Features
 * Hosting in windows service, installable from the command line